-American giant Discovery's recently-launched streaming service specialises in reality TV shows and documentaries.
+American giant Discovery's streaming service launched in 2020 and specialises in reality TV shows and documentaries.
 Included in the package are reality shows including Gold Rush, 90 Day Fiancé and Ghost Adventures, as well as documentaries such as Ocean Giants and What Killed Maradona?

-You get a free seven-day trial when you sign up, but unless you cancel, you'll be charged £4.99/mth after that.
+You get a free seven-day trial when you sign up, but unless you cancel, you'll be charged £3.99/mth after that.
 If you want to include sports channels such as Eurosport, it's £6.99/mth, and you don't get the free trial with this option.
 Signing up involves setting up a recurring payment, which is tougher to cancel than a direct debit as you'll have to directly contact Discovery+.
 You can cancel it anytime as there's no contract, but do check your bank statements just in case payments keep being taken (see Regular Payments for a full guide).

-You can choose to pay annually for £49.99 or £59.99 with sports.
+You can choose to pay annually for £39.99 or £59.99 with sports.
 You'll only get the seven-day free trial with the entertainment subscription (not with sports).
 Although it's a bigger upfront payment, paying annually will save you almost 40% on the sports package and 20% otherwise, compared to the monthly option.